sharif291/React-Components/README.md

 # Why it is unique

-* Registration form (/components/registrationForm/RegistrationForm.jsx) and the form hook(/common/hooks/Form.js) is design as a component. you just need to copy the files and paste it in your project folder to use it.
+* Registration form (/src/components/registrationForm/RegistrationForm.jsx) and the form hook(/src/common/hooks/Form.js) is designed as a component. you just need to copy the files and paste it in your project folder to use it.

-* CSS is written in (/components/registrationForm/registrationForm.css) file.CSS is written in fully custom. no package is used.
+* CSS is written in (/src/components/registrationForm/registrationForm.css) file.CSS is written in fully custom. no package is used.

 * In this project vite is used rather than create-react-app.
 That will help develop and build faster.